Please reach us at phase2black@aol.com if you cannot find an answer to your question.

 No. Nor did we go out of our way to use cream colored dogs in our program.
 These just happened to be the dogs who's bloodlines and structures worked best for our program.
 However in one positive, I've noticed that the lighter colored dogs do stand out very nicely in a crowded place such as Disneyland, and makes being bumped into a little less prevalent.
 This was just a happy accident we've found in our time of working with these dogs for service work, and was not any deciding factor to breeding this color.
 We have light golden dogs in our program as well, and our puppy colors range from very light honey gold to very ice white.

 We occasionally have a litter of golden retriever puppies available for adoption.
 Check out our Puppies page of the website to see what puppies or head-start trained dogs we may have available.
+Or reach out to me directly to see what we have, or what we might have coming up.

 Yes, all of our puppies are up to date on their vaccinations when you take them home.
 They receive their core vaccinations: Distemper, Adenovirus type-2, Parvovirus and non-core; Bordetella bronchiseptica and Leptospira.
 Puppies over 12-14 weeks old also receive their Rabies vaccination.